Access to services

-In our mission statement, we speak of "cultivating patient-centered health and wellness by providing engaged and innovative health care for our community."
-Ensuring that everyone in our community can access our health care is a large component of our mission.
-Oak Orchard Health (OOH) has services in place that connect people to health care regardless of circumstance - enabling OOH to provide high quality and innovative care - with dignity and respect - to all in our community.
-We provide equal access to quality health care to all persons regardless of age, sex, color, ethnicity, national origin, or the ability to pay.
-OOH receives HHS funding and has Federal Public Health Service (PHS) deemed status with respect to certain health or health-related claims, including medical malpractice claims, for itself and its covered individuals.
+Oak Orchard Health is here to make sure everyone in our community can access our health care.
+We offer services that connect people to health care with dignity and respect, regardless of circumstance.
+That means providing equal access to quality health care regardless of age, sex, color, ethnicity, national origin, or the ability to pay.
+We receive HHS funding and have Federal Public Health Service (PHS) deemed status with respect to certain health or health-related claims, including medical malpractice claims, for itself and its covered individuals.

-You can also file a civil rights complaint with the U.S. Department of Health and Human Services, Office for Civil Rights, electronically through the Office for Civil Rights Complaint Portal, available at https://ocrportal.hhs.gov/ocr/portal/lobby.jsf
+You can also file a civil rights complaint with the U.S. Department of Health and Human Services, Office for Civil Rights, electronically through the Office for Civil Rights Complaint Portal, available at this website.

 or by mail or phone at: